 As you can see from this brief overview, the Social Security disability determination process is complicated.
 You may, in fact, be disabled enough to be awarded benefits, but if you fail to present compelling legal evidence of that fact, your claim will be denied.
 Our experienced Jeffersonville disability lawyers will make sure you present a complete picture of your disability, within the framework required by the law.
 We can help by:

 In short, we will deal with the Social Security bureaucracy, so that you can focus on taking care of your health and your family.

-If you would like to speak with our experienced Jeffersonville disability lawyers about your claim, please call our office or send us an email, or use the Free Claim Evaluation form on this page to tell us about your situation.
-We will respond promptly.
+Whether you are only just considering filing for benefits, or already have filed and been denied, we can provide steady guidance at every step of the application and appeals process.If you would like to speak with our experienced Jeffersonville disability lawyers about your claim, please call our office or send us an email, or use the Free Claim Evaluation form on this page to tell us about your situation.
+We will respond promptly.We wish you well.

 From our office in Jeffersonville, we serve disabled individuals throughout southern Indiana, including residents of these Indiana counties: Clark, Crawford, Dubois, Floyd, Harrison, Jackson, Jefferson, Orange, Scott, and Washington; and these Indiana cities: Charlestown, Clarksville, Corydon, English, Floyds Knobs, French Lick, Jasper, Jeffersonville, Madison, New Albany, Paoli, Salem, Scottsburg, and Seymour.
 We also represent disabled individuals in the greater Louisville, Kentucky area.